dingy stolen - Komo Island, Fiji

 Komo’s population was around 100.

 The village was deserted.
-Everyone was down for their afternoon nap (including all the kids and the Chief), we were told.
-Getting ready for the afternoon church service that started at 03:00 pm.
+Everyone was down for their afternoon nap (including all the kids and the Chief), we were told by the guide.

 A spokesperson and his young nephew arrived in the Komo Village School long boat.